Click image to zoom.Double click image to zoom.

 I love how this storybook helps kids learn about their anxiety in a manner that helps them understand its role in our lives while also learning how to not let it take over our lives.
 Learning about one’s own internal experiences and how to manage them is the ultimate cognitive behavioral teaching.
 Young readers will not only learn about their own brains, but understand how they can learn to manage their internal reactions.

-This book pairs well with The Zones of Regulation by Leah Kuypers, What Is a Thought?
-(A Thought Is a Lot) by Jack Pransky and Amy Kahofer and The Whole-Brain Child series by Dan Seigel and Tina Payne Bryson.
+This book pairs well with The Zones of Regulation by Leah Kuypers, The Power of Thought on Feelings by Jack Pransky and Amy Kahofer and The Whole-Brain Child series by Dan Seigel and Tina Payne Bryson.
 It complements all aspects of the Social Thinking® Methodology because this little gem empowers students to learn aspects of executive functions, including self-regulation, by learning about one’s emotional self.
 This helps individuals meet whatever goal they set for themselves, even if their goal makes them anxious!